 A \$350 application fee is payable before the application is processed.
-Received by: Signatu ıre: is rejected, the ee will be refunded Dollars.
-If the application is approved and students are eligible for a refund, any refunds are processed within 28 days of receiving the written request via the Refund Application Form.
-Refund: \$350 Application fee.
-If the Cancellation approved, is the • 0 Yes, Fotal Redund : Date: for a refund?
-0 No: Initial:

-Standard payment accepted include debit and credit cards (Visa and MasterCard, bank transfer or cash all in AUD.
-1.5% surcharge will apply to all credit card transactions.
+Received by: Signatur re: application application is rejected, the pplication fee will be refunded Australian Dollars. students are eligible for a refund, any ays of receiving the written request via Refund: \$350 Application fee.
+If the Cancellation Request is approved, is the student eligible for a refund?
+O Yes, Total Redund : Date: O No: Initial: Standard payment accepted include debit and credit cards (Visa and MasterCard, bank transfer or cash all in AUD.
+1.5% surcharge will apply to all credit card cansactions.
 Credit card payments accepted over the phone.
 No refund will be given after an approved deferment or suspension.

-Admin Department t use ONLY Visa refusal le Passport copy Statement of O Others: ter of offer from other institution edical certificate/s dence of compassionate and / compelling circumstances turn home flight ticket O Approved Addition information/reaso on: O Not Approved Reason: Deferral or Suspension Start Date: Deferral or Suspension End Date: Cancel Date: Assessed by: Signature: Date:

-Action Items: Date: Initial: Academic Department Action
+Admin Departmen nt use ONLY O Visa refusal letter O Passport copy Letter of offer from othMedical certificate/sEvidence of compassion e/s O Statement of reasons O Others: or compelling circumstances O Return home flight ticket O Approved Addition inform n information/reason: O Not Appr Reason: Deferral or Suspension Start Date: Deferral or Suspension End Date: Cance Date: ·I Assessed by: Signature: Date: Action Items: Date: Initial: Academic Departme Academic Department Action

 Revise Individual Study Plan

 Admission Action

 Approved form received by ADM

 Revised Letter of Offer sent to student

 PRISMS Action

 CoE/s cancelled

 New CoE/s issued

 Student Default reported on PRISMS (offshore visa refusal only)

 Outcome recorded in PRISMS (offshore visa refusal only)

 RTO Manager Action

 Course Status Updated

 Notice of decision sent to student

 Notice of release sent to student (if approved)

 Finance Department has been informed of the decision

-Once sufficient documents and application fee received, for visa refusal: Three (3) working days from receipt of form by ADM.
-For all other cases: five (5) working days from receipt of form by ADM
+Once sufficient documents and application fee received, for visa refusal; Three (3) working days from receipt of form by ADM.
+For all